LidoKing/HKUST-BOOTCAMP-V1-Crowdfunding/README.md

 The level of protection that funders have in current crowdfunding platforms remains low, leading to problems problems such as scam projects where builders just take all the money and do nothing, and delivery of products that fall short of expectations.

 Lidogogo tackles this problem by integrating a phased fund release feature so that instead of a one-time release, fund pools are divided into portions and 'allocated' to the corresponding phase of development.
-Builders have to first submit proposal/plan for the phase they want to proceed to and only if the phase is passed (through voting) can the funds be released which then they can start development.
+Builders have to first submit proposal/plan for the phase they want to proceed to and only if the proposal is passed (through voting) can the funds be released which then they can start development.

 ### Development Initiation